 Writers Dead and Alive: Vintage Crime, the new CWA Anthology

-Vintage Crime, a compilation of the juiciest stories from past Crime Writers’ Association anthologies and edited by Martin Edwards, will be published on 11 August by Flame Tree Press.
-Click here to pre-order your copy now.
+Vintage Crime, a compilation of the juiciest stories from past Crime Writers’ Association anthologies and edited by Martin Edwards, has been published by Flame Tree Publishing.
+Click here to order your copy.

 This is a collection with a difference, celebrating the work of CWA members since the Association was founded in 1953.
-The wide range of stories are entertaining in their own right and also demonstrate the evolution of the crime short story during the CWA’s existence, from the Fifties until the early twenty-first century.
+The stories, a diverse range, are entertaining in their own right and also demonstrate the evolution of the crime short story during the CWA’s existence, from the fifties until the early twenty-first century.

 There are countless gems of crime writing in the CWA archives, as this book demonstrates.
 Leading names of the past are well represented, along with several great names of the present.
 The book also includes a number of hidden treasures by less familiar writers.
 The first CWA anthology, Butcher’s Dozen, appeared in 1956, and was co-edited by Julian Symons, Michael Gilbert and Josephine Bell.
 Over the years, the anthology has yielded many award-winning and nominated stories in the UK and overseas by such luminaries as Ian Rankin, Lawrence Block and Reginald Hill.

-And for those of you who love an online panel: join in Flame Tree Live: CWA and Vintage Crime.
-A special online event to discuss the anthology and crime writing, writers, stories and themes will be held in August, so check back here or on CWA social media for details.
+And for those of you who love an online panel: watch Flame Tree Live: CWA and Vintage Crime.
+A special online event to discuss the anthology and crime writing, writers, stories and themes is to be broadcast on Sunday 16 August.
+See CWA social media for details.